microsoft/BotBuilder-V3/Connector/getting-started.md

 2. An Azure-accessible REST endpoint exposing a callback for the Connector service.
 3. Developer accounts on one or more communication services (such as Skype) where your Bot will communicate.

 In addition you may wish to have an Azure App Insights account so you can capture telemetry from your Bot.
-There are additionally different ways to go about building a Bot; from scratch, coded directly to the Bot Connector REST API, the Bot Builder SDK's for Node.JS & .Net, and the Bot Connector SDK .Net template which is what this QuickStart guide demonstrates.
+There are additionally different ways to go about building a Bot; from scratch, coded directly to the Bot Connector REST API, the Bot Builder SDK's for Node.JS & .Net, and the Bot Connector .Net template which is what this QuickStart guide demonstrates.

 ## Getting started in C\#
 This is a step-by-step guide to writing an Bot in C\# using the Bot Framework Connector SDK .Net template.